 4. What if I don’t know my last LMP (last menstrual period) date?

-There are other ways in which your doctor can determine the due date with, such as an ultrasound.
+There are other ways in which your doctor can determine the due date, such as an ultrasound.

 5. What if you have long cycles or irregular periods?